Gerard Nash (footballer): Early coaching

 Upon retiring from playing, Nash joined the Ipswich Town academy as a professional development coach.
 He took over as manager of the Ipswich Under-18 side after Russell Osman left the club in 2013.
 In 2016, Nash took over the role as manager of Ipswich's Under-23 side following the departure of current Under-23s manager Mark Kennedy.

 Following the departure of Mick McCarthy as Ipswich manager in April 2018, Nash worked with the first-team alongside caretaker manager Bryan Klug and fellow Under-23s coach Chris Hogg for the remainder of the 2017–18 season.
 He worked with the first-team alongside Bryan Klug again in October 2018, following the departure of Paul Hurst.

 He led Ipswich's Under-23 side to win the Professional Development League South Division title in 2019.

 In May 2021, Nash left his position at the club, joining the Football Association of Ireland as High Performance Coach.

 On 15 June 2022, Nash joined Aston Villa Academy as the Under-18s coach.

 In August 2024, he joined Swedish Allsvenskan club GAIS as a First Team Coach.

 Cork City

 On 15 May 2025, Nash was appointed as manager of League of Ireland Premier Division club Cork City.
 On 30 May 2025, it was announced that former Republic of Ireland midfielder David Meyler had been chosen as Nash's assistant manager.
 On 3 October 2025, Nash lead his side to the FAI Cup Final, after defeating St Patrick's Athletic in the Semi Final at Turners Cross.
 10 days later, on 13 October 2025, Cork were officially relegated to the League of Ireland First Division with 3 games still to play, following a 2–1 loss at home to Shelbourne.
 On 9 November 2025, his side were defeated 2–0 by Shamrock Rovers in the 2025 FAI Cup final at the Aviva Stadium.
+On 23 December 2025, he stepped down as manager with immediate affect, due to personal reasons.

+Mjällby (assistant)

+On 30 December 2025, Nash was announced as the new assistant coach of Swedish champions Mjällby AIF.

+Personal life

+On Thursday 6 November 2025, 3 days before managing his club in the 2025 FAI Cup final, Nash was arrested at 2:55am in Midleton, County Cork and was subsequently charged with driving under the influence of alcohol and with dangerous driving.
+He resigned from managing Cork City following his arrest and was remanded on bail until 14 May 2026, with a date for a court hearing set for that date at Midleton District Court.